Shubhamai/silo/README.md

 [http.rs](./src/http.rs)

-The HTTP server acts as a bridge between the gRPC server and the containers, using following HTTP endpoints:
+The HTTP server facilitates communication between the gRPC server and the containers, using following HTTP endpoints:

 ```rs
 web::scope("/api")